 There is no such thing as a perfect or “best” VPN.
 Only the best for your need and experience.
 There are certainly plenty of CyberGhost complaints online – some valid, some anecdotal.
-One of CyberGhost’s disadvantages is that it’s arguably more beautiful than it is functional.
-While the simple, streamlined user interface is perfect for VPN beginners, it’s not necessarily functional enough to meet the needs of a more experienced user.
 That said, here are some of the big picture disadvantages that I found using CyberGhost VPN.

-24/7 customer support is always appreciated, especially by new VPN customers.
+24/7 customer support via multiple channels is always appreciated, especially by new VPN customers.

 Additional Encryption Features